Georgi Markov: Later investigation and aftermath

 Ten days before the assassination, an attempt was made to kill another Bulgarian defector, Vladimir Kostov, in the same manner as Markov, in a Paris Métro station.

 KGB defector Oleg Kalugin alleged that the Bulgarian Secret Service arranged the murder with help from the Soviet KGB.
 Nobody has been charged with Markov's murder, largely because most documents relating to it are unavailable, probably destroyed.
 Kalugin said that Markov had been killed using an umbrella gun.

 The Sunday Times reported that the prime suspect was an Italian, Francesco Gullino or Giullino, who was last known to be living in Denmark.
-A British documentary, The Umbrella Assassin (2006), interviewed people associated with the case in Bulgaria, Britain, Denmark and America, and revealed that Gullino was alive and well, and still travelling freely throughout Europe.
+A British documentary, The Umbrella Assassin (2006), interviewed people associated with the case in Bulgaria, Britain, Denmark and America, and revealed that Giullino was alive and well, and still travelling freely throughout Europe.
 There were reports in June 2008 that Scotland Yard had renewed its interest in the case.
 Detectives were sent to Bulgaria and requests were made to interview relevant individuals.
 Gullino died in Austria in August 2021.

 In popular culture

-The Markov assassination is the subject of a test in the first season of the show Mythbusters.
+The Markov assassination is the subject of a test in the first season of the show MythBusters.
 Adam Savage and Jamie Hyneman test if the assassination could be feasible using an umbrella gun.
 After testing the duo confirm that an umbrella gun could be used in an assassination in this way.

+The television show Breaking Bad mentions the assassination when protagonists Walter White and Jesse Pinkman are attempting to devise a plan to kill a regional kingpin threatening their lives.

 In August 2018 the case was the subject of the BBC Radio 4 programme The Reunion.

 Danish journalist Ulrik Skotte directed a TV documentary and wrote a book on the Markov case, both under the title The Umbrella Murder.